luk036/rust_examples/lectures/py2cpp.md

 Data Trasfer
 ------------

-Except basic data types (int, float, etc.), a Python's variable copies only its reference to another object.
+Except basic data types (int, float, etc.), a Python 🐍's variable copies only its reference to another object.
 Use `std::move` to avoid object copying.